RobotWebTools/rclnodejs/web/README.md

 module plus a server runtime that together expose a declarative subset of your ROS 2 graph over WebSocket **and** plain HTTP.
-The browser API is three verbs — `call`, `publish`, `subscribe` — typed end-to-end from rclnodejs's auto-generated message and service maps.
+The browser API is three verbs — `call`, `publish`, `subscribe` — typed end-to-end from your ROS 2 message and service types.

 For runnable code see [`demo/web/`](../demo/web/):